Maxthon Cloud Browser is an unusual tool which tries to combine the best features of the competition, with plenty of new additions of its own.

 Navigating all of this can be a little complicated, at least initially.
 There are two sets of buttons on a narrow left-hand sidebar, for instance, as well as various "Quick Tools" options to the right of the address bar, and more page-related options on the status bar.
 And that's before you get on to the Menu button, or the ten pages of settings.
 You're going to spend quite some time just trying to figure out where everything is.

 Persevere, though, and you'll find a lot to like about Maxthon Cloud Browser, particularly if you'll use its new cloud-based features.
 It's certainly worth a look, although keep in mind that the program will set itself as the default browser on installation; if you don't want that, choose Advanced installation and clear the "Set as default" option.

-- Fixed the problem that the video plug-in could not be right-clicked when it popped up
+- Fixed the issue that the Concrete could not be accessed